-(See http://psychology.usf.edu/policies/students/ for links to these and other forms and policies.)
+See http://psychology.usf.edu/policies/students/ for links to these and other forms and policies.
+Take note of emails from Laura Pierce and the CNS Area Director regarding the timing of these forms and various departmental and grad studies processes.